The 2019 Annual Investment Allowance increase

 You also may not deduct the value of items given to you.
 If you received a computer as part of a local grant, you can’t count the cost of the item.

-How Can I Make the Most of the Transitional Limits?
+How can I make the most of the “temporary” limit?

-With economic uncertainty predicted to be a defining trend of the new few years, the UK government is keen to encourage businesses to keep spending and avoid further damage to the economy.
+With economic uncertainty predicted to be a defining trend of the next few years, the UK government is keen to encourage businesses to keep spending and avoid further damage to the economy.

-The temporary increase in the Annual Investment Allowance (AIA) from £200,000 to £1 million will benefit three percent of UK businesses whose spending outstripped the previous limit.
+The increase in the Annual Investment Allowance (AIA) to £1 million has benefited UK businesses whose spending is significant, and previously exceeded previous limits.